stinkyfromusc/home-assistant.io/source/_components/logbook.markdown

 The logbook component provides a different perspective on the history of your house by showing all the changes that happened to your house in reverse chronological order.
-[See the demo for a live example](/demo/).
 It depends on the `recorder` component for storing the data.
 This means that if the [`recorder`](/components/recorder/) component is set up to use e.g., MySQL or PostgreSQL as data store, the `logbook` component does not use the default SQLite database to store data.

 To enable the logbook in your installation, add the following to your `configuration.yaml` file: